-If instructed to proceed, the applicant immediately pays the online processing and examination fees at the Office of the Registrar.
+If instructed to proceed, the applicant immediately pays the online processing and examination fees.
 These are indicated on the AGSB website and may be subject to approved regular increases from year to year.
 The applicant must also submit a copy of his/her Transcript of Records for evaluation purposes.
 The same procedure applies to foreign applicants.